-When employees contract coronavirus: steps to keep your business safe
+When employees test positive for COVID: steps to keep your business safe

-But with COVID-19 still spreading, an employee may become infected despite your best efforts to flatten the curve.
+Businesses have taken nearly every precaution imaginable to combat coronavirus infections.
+But with the spread of COVID-19 and its variants continuing to affect the population, an employee may become infected despite your best efforts to flatten the curve.

 If any of your workers test positive for the virus, let these steps guide your response.

 Require infected employees to stay at home

 Employees who have a positive COVID-19 test may have had severe symptoms that prompted them to seek medical care.
 Or they may have no symptoms of COVID-19 at all and received a test for other reasons.

 In either case, don’t allow infected individuals to interact with other co-workers or customers.